mponce0/Visualize.CRAN.Downloads/README.md

 In each of the plot a dahsed line is added representing the total average over time.
 In the "pulse" plot (third subplot), we added also a shaded region defined by the total average plus/minus the total standard deviation.
-Additionally moving averages and moving standard deviations computations are displayed in dotted and dased-dotted lines.
+Additionally, moving averages and moving standard deviations computations are displayed in dotted and dased-dotted lines.
 The main plot also displays the total average and the shaded region corresponds to the confidence interval defined by the moving average plus/minus the moving standard